ogahector/synth_player/README.md

   5. [Shared Data and Methods](doc/shared_data.md)
   6. [Deadlock Analysis](doc/deadlock.md)

-Written with blood, sweat, and tears by Zakariyyaa Chachia, Hector Oga, and Lolezio Viora Marquet
+Written with blood, sweat, and tears by Zakariyyaa Chachia, Hector Oga, and Lolézio Viora Marquet
 <!--
 ## Possible Improvements For the Demo